OCIPOC/courses-and-books/python-data-structures/book/linked-lists.md

         self.next: Node = next
         self.prev: Node = prev
 ```
-In order to avoid some special cases when operating near the boundaries of a doubly linked list, it helps to add special nodes at both ends of the list: a header node at the beginning of the list, and a trailer node at the end of the list
+In order to avoid some special cases when operating near the boundaries of a doubly-linked list, it helps to add special nodes at both ends of the list: a header node at the beginning of the list, and a trailer node at the end of the list
 ```Python
 class DoublyLinkedList:
     def __init__(self):